 Resolutions allow members to determine the priorities and character of our organization through the democratic process.
 Resolutions are submitted by chapter members, and then voted on by our members at a general meeting.

 The manner in which to compose the summary and full text of your resolution is described in the template.
-Consider referencing other resolutions found in the Google Drive folder “Middle GA DSA Bylaws and Resolutions” for examples.
+Consider referencing other resolutions in the Google Drive folder Middle GA DSA Bylaws and Resolutions for examples.

 Once composed, resolutions should be submitted to midgadsa@gmail.com for review.
 Amendments to our chapter's bylaws can be submitted the same way.

-A resolution must be submitted at least twenty days in advance to be heard at a chapter meeting.
-Additionally, at least 5 people (not including the author) must sign onto a resolution before it can be heard.
-Signatures may be obtained physically or digitally, as long as there is a record of the signatory signing and they can attest to having read the proposed resolution.
+There are three kinds of proposals any member in good standing of the chapter can make, a "resolution," a "resolution amendment," and a "bylaws amendment."
+For any proposal to be heard at a chapter meeting, at least 5 people (not including the author) must sign on.
+Signatures may be obtained physically or digitally, as long as there is a record of the signing.

 If a proposal is found to be in conflict with our chapter bylaws, or national bylaws, the Steering Committee will reject the proposal.
 Rejected proposals shall not be heard by a chapter meeting.